 The University of the South is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, master’s, and doctorate degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, telephone 404.679.4500, for questions about the accreditation of The University of the South.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404.679.4500 for questions about the accreditation of the University of the South.

 Evaluation of Educational Effectiveness

 The School of Theology evaluates its educational effectiveness by tracking the graduation rate and the length of time it takes to graduate.
 The School also uses assessment of learning outcomes through portfolios and the ATS Graduating Student Questionnaire for the M.Div. and M.A. programs.
 (The GSQ was changed beginning 2014, asking different questions and no longer breaking out responses by degree.)
 The D.Min. and S.T.M. programs demonstrate educational effectiveness through the evaluation of the thesis/project and through surveys of students and graduates.

 We report as “completion rate” the percentage of students who finish their degree within the normal time-to-degree: three years for M.Div., two years for M.A., six years for D.Min. and S.T.M (degrees normally pursued part-time), and one year for DAS.
 We report as “placement rate” the percentage of graduating students who find employment related to their degree within 18 months of graduation.**